s-daoud/distillr/README.md

 ### Bonus Features (TBD)
 - [x] upload image when making new drink
+- [x] address in add venue autocompletes with addresses
 - [ ] nearby venues only shows venues in bounds
 - [ ] search for drinks/venues
 - [ ] checkin from drink page with drink already filled in